MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Mount-VHD.md

 Mount-VHD -Path C:\test\testvhdx.vhdx
 ```

-Mounts a virtual hard disk where the path to the virtual hard disk file is C:\test\testvhdx.vhdx.
+Mounts a virtual hard disk where the path to the virtual hard disk file is `C:\test\testvhdx.vhdx`.

 ### Example 2